-Pregnant Chrissy Teigen Dresses Like 60s Queen With Kim Kardashian & More At Pan Am Party
+Chrissy Teigen Channels 60s Stewardess With Kim Kardashian & More At Pan Am Bday Bash

-Chrissy Teigen sure knows how to throw a party!
-The star stunned in a 60s-inspired outfit for her Pan Am-themed birthday bash with guests Kim Kardashian & more!
+Chrissy Teigen knows how to party!
+The star stunned in a 60s-inspired outfit for her Pan Am-themed 32nd birthday celebration in Los Angeles with guests Kim Kardashian & more!

 Leave it to Chrissy Teigen, 32, to throw the coolest party of the year!
 The model hosted a Pan Am-themed shindig and she, naturally, went all out!
 All of her guests dressed in chic 1960s costumes as they hung out in an airplane-esque venue.
 Kim Kardashian, 37, Kanye West, 40, and of course Chrissy’s husband, John Legend, 38, all attended the retro event.
 The birthday babe looked absolutely incredible in her matching salmon coat and skirt set when she greeted her guests.
 “Welcome to Chrissy’s Pan Am flight!
 We don’t know where we’re going, we don’t know what we’re doing but we don’t care.
 Thank you all for dressing up, I felt like an a—– for making you guys do this,” she said at the start of her special event.
 Check out photos and videos from the party below!